CEA-MetroCarac/PySSPFM/doc/README.md

 #### III.1.b) - Measurement sheet

 <p align="justify" width="100%">
-Prior to conducting the SSPFM measurement, the user must complete a measurement form.
-Templates are available for the <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/resources/measurement%20sheet%20model%20SSPFM%20single%20frequency.csv">SSPFM single frequency</a>, <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/resources/measurement%20sheet%20model%20SSPFM%20sweep%20frequency.csv">SSPFM sweep frequency</a> and <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/resources/measurement%20sheet%20model%20SSPFM%20DFRT.csv">SSPFM-DFRT</a> modes.
+Prior to conducting the SSPFM measurement, the user must complete a measurement form (the template is available here: <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/resources/measurement%20sheet%20model%20SSPFM.csv">measurement sheet model SSPFM</a>).
 This measurement form serves as a comprehensive guide, directing the user in the execution of SSPFM measurements and concurrently documenting essential measurement parameters.
 Its purpose is to ensure adherence to good practices and establish a shared foundation in the implementation of the measurement across diverse SSPFM setups unique to each user.
 Moreover, it provides ample information for seamless progression through the data processing with PySSPFM.
 It also automatically generates certain measurement information based on the provided parameters, such as: <br>
 &#8226 total measurement time <br>
 &#8226 tip-induced pressure <br>
 &#8226 lock-in amplifier settings <br>